Oral & Maxillofacial Surgery

 Submitting an Application

-Applications can be submitted from the 26th October 2023 10:00am until the 23rd November 2023 at 4:00 pm (UK time).
+Applications can be submitted from the 23rd of July 2024 at 10:00am until the 13th of August 2024 at 4:00 pm (UK time).
 Late or incomplete applications will not be accepted.

 Only one application can be accepted and where multiple applications are submitted, only the first application submitted will be included in the process.